-Positive Handling - refers to any physical intervention applied by a member of staff where it is necessary to make physical contact with a pupil in order to manage their conduct or ensure their own or others safety.
-Handling strategies may be restrictive or non-restrictive and include prompting, guiding, supporting, blocking, holding and, in the most extreme cases, restraining.
+Handling - refers to any physical intervention applied by a member of staff where it necessary to make physical contact with a student in order to manage their conduct or ensure their own or others safety.
+Handling strategies may be restrictive or non-restrictive and include shepherding, guiding, supporting, blocking, confining, holding and, in the most extreme cases, restraining.

 Use of Reasonable Force - is the application of appropriate and proportionate force required to achieve the required outcome from the handling strategy employed (see above) without further endangering the student, member of staff or others present at the time of physical intervention.
-There is no precise legal definition of 'reasonable force' so it is not possible to set out comprehensively when it is reasonable to use force, or the degree of force that may reasonably be used.
-It will always depend on all the circumstances of the case.

-Restraint - is the positive application of force in order to actively prevent a child from causing significant injury\ to him/herself or others or seriously damaging property.
+Restraint - is the positive application of force in order to actively prevent a child from causing significant injury to him/herself or others or seriously damaging property.

-\Significant Injury would include: actual or grievous bodily harm, physical or sexual abuse, risking the lives of, or injury to, themselves or others by wilful or reckless behaviour, and self-poisoning.
+Significant Injury would include: actual or grievous bodily harm, physical or sexual abuse, risking the lives of, or injury to, themselves or others by wilful or reckless behaviour, and self poisoning.
+It must be shown that on any occasion where physical restraint is used there were strong indicators that if immediate action had not been taken, significant injury would have followed.